AriFordsham/GHCWiki/building/windows.md

   This tells the build system not to split each library into a myriad of little object files, one for each function.
 Doing so reduces binary sizes for statically-linked binaries, but on Windows it dramatically increases the time taken to build the libraries in the first place.
-- Do not attempt to build the documentation.
-  It needs all kinds of wierd Jade stuff that we haven't worked out for Win32.

 ## A Windows build log using Cygwin